 Consequently, there won’t be one correct answer to the question “which is better native or hybrid app?”, your company will need to be oriented by own principal criteria.

 The aforementioned native vs hybrid apps pros and cons can define your choice in accordance with your needs and available resources.
-In the case, when you are limited on time and resources, the hybrid application will be the solution to go with to enter the market in a fairly short timeframe.
-Although, a lot of companies that rely on complex functionality, offline performance and great data protection will rather go with native app development.
+In this case, when you are limited on time and resources, the hybrid application will be the solution to go with to enter the market in a fairly short timeframe.
+Although, a lot of companies that rely on complex functionality, offline performance, and great data protection will rather go with native application development.

-If you are interested in the professional development of mobile applications, you can always contact Existek.
-We are an outsourcing company with great expertise in both hybrid and native app development that helps find out the best business approaches for your company.
+If you are looking for a professional native and hybrid mobile app development company, you can always contact Existek.
+We are an outsourcing company with extensive expertise in both approaches that can help find out the best business solutions and make the native vs hybrid app choice due to the needs of your company.
 If you need any further assistance with your questions, feel free to contact us via the contact form or start the discussion in the website chat widget right now.
 Our company will be glad to provide professional consultation and find your own approach.